Copyright (c) 2019-2021 - for information on the respective copyright owner

 pass

 [docs] class OdbClient: """The interface class to access data from odb files provided by the odbserver.
-Parameters ---------- odb_file : string The path to the odb file abaqus_bin : string, optional The path to the abaqus *binary* (not a .bat or shell script).
-Guessed if not given. python_env_path : string, optional The path to the python2 environmnent to be used by the odbserver.
-Guessed if not given.
+Parameters ---------- odb_file : string The path to the odb file abaqus_bin : string, optional The path to the abaqus *binary* (no .bat or shell script).
+If not given, ``OdbClient`` will try to get this path from the environment variable "ODBSERVER_ABAQUS_BIN".
+If this doesn't exist or is invalid, ``OdbClient`` will try to guess this path.
+Also see https://pylife.readthedocs.io/en/stable/tools/odbserver/index.html. python_env_path : string, optional The path to the python environmnent to be used by the odbserver.
+If not given, ``OdbClient`` will try to get this path from the environment variable "ODBSERVER_PYTHON_ENV_PATH".
+If this doesn't exist or is invalid, ``OdbClient`` will try to guess this path.
+Also see https://pylife.readthedocs.io/en/stable/tools/odbserver/index.html.
 Examples -------- Instantiating and querying instance names >>> import odbclient as CL >>> client = CL.OdbClient("some_file.odb") >>> client.instance_names() ['PART-1-1'] Querying node coordinates >>> client.node_coordinates('PART-1-1') x y z node_id 1 -30.0 15.0 10.0 2 -30.0 25.0 10.0 3 -30.0 15.0 0.0 ...
 Querying step names >>> client.step_names() ['Load'] Querying frames of a step >>> client.frame_ids('Load') [0, 1] Querying variable names of a frame and step >>> client.variable_names('Load', 1) ['CF', 'COORD', 'E', 'EVOL', 'IVOL', 'RF', 'S', 'U'] Querying variable data of an instance, frame and step >>> client.variable('S', 'PART-1-1', 'Load', 1) S11 S22 ...
 S13 S23 node_id element_id ...
 5 1 -38.617779 2.705118 ... -3.578981 1.355571 7 1 -38.617779 2.705118 ...
 3.578981 -1.355571 3 1 -50.749348 -21.749729 ... -7.597347 -0.000003 1 1 -50.749348 -21.749729 ...
 7.597347 0.000003 6 1 38.643414 -2.588303 ...
 3.522046 1.446851 ... ... ... ... ... ...
 54 4 7.353698 -3.177251 ...
 1.775653 -2.608372 56 4 -6.695759 -17.656754 ...
 0.217049 -3.040078 55 4 -6.695759 -17.656754 ... -0.217049 3.040078 47 4 -0.226473 1.787100 ...
 0.967435 -0.671089 48 4 -0.226473 1.787100 ... -0.967435 0.671089 Oftentimes it is desirable to have the node coordinates and multiple field variables in one dataframe.
 This can be easily achieved by :meth:`~pandas.DataFrame.join` operations. >>> node_coordinates = client.node_coordinates('PART-1-1') >>> stress = client.variable('S', 'PART-1-1', 'Load', 1) >>> strain = client.variable('E', 'PART-1-1', 'Load', 1) >>> node_coordinates.join(stress).join(strain) x y z ...
 E12 E13 E23 node_id element_id ...
 5 1 -20.0 15.0 10.0 ... -2.741873e-11 -4.652675e-11 1.762242e-11 7 1 -20.0 15.0 0.0 ... -2.741873e-11 4.652675e-11 -1.762242e-11 3 1 -30.0 15.0 0.0 ... -2.599339e-11 -9.876550e-11 -3.946581e-17 1 1 -30.0 15.0 10.0 ... -2.599339e-11 9.876550e-11 3.946581e-17 6 1 -20.0 25.0 10.0 ... -2.689760e-11 4.578660e-11 1.880906e-11 ... ... ... ... ... ... ... ...
-54 4 5.0 25.0 10.0 ... -6.076223e-11 2.308349e-11 -3.390884e-11 56 4 10.0 20.0 10.0 ... -5.091068e-11 2.821631e-12 -3.952102e-11 55 4 10.0 20.0 0.0 ... -5.091068e-11 -2.821631e-12 3.952102e-11 47 4 0.0 20.0 0.0 ... -5.129363e-11 1.257666e-11 -8.724152e-12 48 4 0.0 20.0 10.0 ... -5.129363e-11 -1.257666e-11 8.724152e-12 """ def __init__(self, odb_file, abaqus_bin=None, python_env_path=None): self._proc = None env = os.environ env['PYTHONPATH'] = _guess_pythonpath(python_env_path) lock_file_exists = os.path.isfile(os.path.splitext(odb_file)[0] + '.lck') abaqus_bin = abaqus_bin or _guess_abaqus_bin() self._proc = sp.Popen([abaqus_bin, 'python', '-m', 'odbserver', odb_file], stdout=sp.PIPE, stdin=sp.PIPE, stderr=sp.PIPE, env=env) if lock_file_exists: self._gulp_lock_file_warning() self._wait_for_server_ready_sign() def _gulp_lock_file_warning(self): self._proc.stdout.readline() self._proc.stdout.readline() def _wait_for_server_ready_sign(self): def wait_for_input(stdout, queue): sign = stdout.read(5) queue.put(sign) queue = QU.Queue() thread = THR.Thread(target=wait_for_input, args=(self._proc.stdout, queue)) thread.daemon = True thread.start() while True: self._check_if_process_still_alive() try: sign = queue.get_nowait() except QU.Empty: time.sleep(1) else: if sign != b'ready': raise OdbServerError("Expected ready sign from server, received %s" % sign) return
+54 4 5.0 25.0 10.0 ... -6.076223e-11 2.308349e-11 -3.390884e-11 56 4 10.0 20.0 10.0 ... -5.091068e-11 2.821631e-12 -3.952102e-11 55 4 10.0 20.0 0.0 ... -5.091068e-11 -2.821631e-12 3.952102e-11 47 4 0.0 20.0 0.0 ... -5.129363e-11 1.257666e-11 -8.724152e-12 48 4 0.0 20.0 10.0 ... -5.129363e-11 -1.257666e-11 8.724152e-12 """ def __init__(self, odb_file, abaqus_bin=None, python_env_path=None): self._proc = None abaqus_bin = _determine_abaqus_bin(abaqus_bin) python_env_path = _determine_python_env_path(python_env_path) python_site_packages_path = _determine_site_packages_path(python_env_path, abaqus_bin) env = os.environ | {"PYTHONPATH": python_site_packages_path} lock_file_exists = os.path.isfile(os.path.splitext(odb_file)[0] + '.lck') self._proc = sp.Popen( [abaqus_bin, 'python', '-m', 'odbserver', odb_file], stdout=sp.PIPE, stdin=sp.PIPE, stderr=sp.PIPE, env=env, ) if lock_file_exists: self._gulp_lock_file_warning() server_version, server_python_version = self._wait_for_server_ready_sign() _raise_if_version_mismatch(server_version) if server_python_version == "2": self._parse_response = self._parse_response_py2 else: self._parse_response = self._parse_response_py3 def _gulp_lock_file_warning(self): self._proc.stdout.readline() self._proc.stdout.readline() def _wait_for_server_ready_sign(self): def wait_for_input(stdout, queue): sign = stdout.read(5) queue.put(sign) version_sign = stdout.readline() queue.put(version_sign) queue = QU.Queue() thread = THR.Thread(target=wait_for_input, args=(self._proc.stdout, queue)) thread.daemon = True thread.start() while True: self._check_if_process_still_alive() try: sign = queue.get_nowait() except QU.Empty: time.sleep(1) else: if sign != b'ready': raise OdbServerError("Expected ready sign from server, received %s" % sign) try: sign = queue.get_nowait() return _ascii(_decode, sign).strip().split() except QU.Empty: return "unannounced", "2" return

 [docs] def instance_names(self): """Query the instance names from the odbserver.
 Returns ------- instance_names : list of string The names of the instances. """ return _ascii(_decode, self._query('get_instances'))

 [docs] def node_coordinates(self, instance_name, nset_name=''): """Query the node coordinates of an instance.
 Parameters ---------- instance_name : string The name of the instance to be queried nset_name : string, optional A name of a node set of the instance that the query is to be limited to.
 Returns ------- node_coords : :class:`pandas.DataFrame` The node list as a pandas data frame without connectivity.
-The columns are named ``x``, ``y`` and ``z``. """ self._fail_if_instance_invalid(instance_name) index, node_data = self._query('get_nodes', (instance_name, nset_name)) return pd.DataFrame(data=node_data, columns=['x', 'y', 'z'], index=pd.Index(index, name='node_id', dtype=np.int64))
+The columns are named ``x``, ``y`` and ``z``. """ self._fail_if_instance_invalid(instance_name) index, node_data = self._query('get_nodes', (instance_name, nset_name)) return pd.DataFrame( data=node_data, columns=['x', 'y', 'z'], index=pd.Index(index, name='node_id', dtype=np.int64), )

 [docs] def element_connectivity(self, instance_name, elset_name=''): """Query the element connectivity of an instance.
 Parameters ---------- instance_name : string The name of the instance to be queried elset_name : string, optional A name of an element set of the instance that the query is to be limited to.
 Returns ------- connectivity : :class:`pandas.DataFrame` The connectivity as a :class:`pandas.DataFrame`.
-For every element there is list of node ids that the element is connected to. """ index, connectivity = self._query('get_connectivity', (instance_name, elset_name)) return pd.DataFrame({'connectivity': connectivity}, index=pd.Index(index, name='element_id', dtype=np.int64))
+For every element there is list of node ids that the element is connected to. """ index, connectivity = self._query( 'get_connectivity', (instance_name, elset_name) ) return pd.DataFrame( { 'connectivity': [ conn[conn >= -0].tolist() for conn in connectivity ] }, index=pd.Index(index, name='element_id', dtype=np.int64), )

 [docs] def nset_names(self, instance_name=''): """Query the available node set names.
 Parameters ---------- instance_name : string, optional The name of the instance the node sets are queried from.
 If not given the node sets of all instances are returned.
 Returns ------- instance_names : list of strings The names of the instances """ self._fail_if_instance_invalid(instance_name) return _ascii(_decode, self._query('get_node_sets', instance_name))